 So far, so good.

 The first difference that caught our attention between the 5,200mAh and 10,400mAh Mi Power Banks is the former has a lower maximum conversion rate - more specifically, 85% vs. 93%.
 Broadly speaking, this means that while the 5,200mAh version has half the capacity of the 10,400mAh power bank, the number of recharges you get from the former isn’t exactly halved of what you’d get from the latter.
+Because looking at the conversion rate numbers (which actually refer to the conversion efficiency of the internal circuit boards), the 5,200mAh Mi Power Bank is less efficient than its bigger sibling.

 The numbers given by Xiaomi illustrate this clearly.
 For example, the 10,400mAh power bank is able to recharge the Mi 3 smartphone or iPhone 5S smartphone 2.5x or 4.5x respectively, but the 5,200mAh power bank is rated at 1x or 2x respectively.
 Figure for charging the iPad Mini tablet is omitted for the 5,200mAh power bank not because it doesn’t work on tablets (more on that later); more likely, it’s because it doesn’t have enough juice to recharge the tablet fully.